Get,

 8. Fortified Food

-There are different types of food that are fortified with iron.
-You can add these to your diet if you are a vegetarian or cannot keep down other sources of iron.
+There are various types of foods that are fortified with iron.
+These can be included in the diet, especially for individuals who follow a vegetarian lifestyle or have difficulty consuming other sources of iron.
+These options include8:

 • Fortified, ready-to-eat cereals